-The early symptoms are similar to leaf spot diseases, with purple-bordered soft, wet spots appearing on leaves, especially around the margins.
+The early symptoms are similar to leaf spot diseases, with purple-bordered soft wet spots appearing on leaves, especially around the margins.
 Once the disease spreads to leaf petioles and twigs, however, it becomes more obvious.
 Leaves attached to these infected areas will shrivel and turn black.
-In very advanced disease, lower branches may die, cankers may form on the limbs and trunk sprouts will increase in number.
+In very advanced diseases, lower branches may die, cankers may form on the limbs, and trunk sprouts will increase in number.

 Controlling Dogwood Blight

 Prevention of dogwood blight is the best tool you’ve got to keep your landscaping trees healthy.
-Keeping your dogwood properly watered and fertilized is the first line of defense, two to four inches of mulch spread over the root zone will help maintain soil moisture.
-Removing spent leaves, pruning low branches, opening up a dense canopy and trimming water sprouts in the fall will create intolerable conditions for the fungus.
+Keeping your dogwood properly watered and fertilized is the first line of defense, 2 to 4 inches (5-10 cm.) of mulch spread over the root zone will help maintain soil moisture.
+Removing spent leaves, pruning low branches, opening up a dense canopy, and trimming water sprouts in the fall will create intolerable conditions for the fungus.

 If you’ve lost a tree to dogwood blight, consider replacing it with Oriental dogwood (Cornus kousa).
 It has a high tolerance to anthracnose.
-White dogwoods seem to be less susceptible to the infection than their pink counterparts; there are also new cultivars of the Appalachian dogwood series that are bred to be anthracnose resistant.
-Whatever you do, don’t transplant a wild dogwood into the landscape – this is how many infections started.
+White dogwoods seem to be less susceptible to the infection than their pink counterparts.
+There are also new cultivars of the Appalachian dogwood series that are bred to be anthracnose resistant.
+Whatever you do, don’t transplant a wild dogwood into the landscape – as this is how many infections started.